Yaregaldt/My-portfolio/README.md

 ## Description

-It is a personal portfolio that demonstrate my work experience, and skills in web development providing my contact details and specific professional platform links.
+It is a personal portfolio that demonstrate my work experience, and skills in web development technologies and related streams providing my contact details and specific professional platform links.

 ## Table of Contents